 The hash sign does not change semantics at all.
 We tend to use variable names ending in "#" for unboxed values or types (e.g. Int#), but there is no requirement to do so; they are just plain ordinary variables.
 Nor does the MagicHash (page 241) extension bring anything into scope.
 For example, to bring Int# into scope you must import GHC.Prim (see Unboxed types and primitive operations (page 236)); the MagicHash (page 241) extension then allows you to refer to the Int# that is now in scope.
-Note that with this option, the meaning of x = 0 is changed: it defines a function x = 0.
+Note that with this option, the meaning of x#y = 0 is changed: it defines a function x# taking a single argument y; to define the operator #, put a space: x # y = 0.